oskar951/Game-Review-Library/README.md

 My delivered ERD has only the Games and Reviews tables, this time with more rows that have all the necessary fields.
 Because I am not including a users table, I have insead decided to add first and last names to the reviews.
 The relationship between these tables is one to one and zero to many, the Games table will share the ID as a foregin key in the reviews table.
 Here is my final ERD:

 ![Final ERD](https://github.com/oskar951/Game-Review-Library/blob/master/FinalGameERD.jpg)

+## Testing

+In my inital test to see the response code for my pages(home, about, addgames, games, review) all the tests passed with a total coverage of 55%